Deer running in snow on a Vienna street during Winter Storm Fern (staff photo by Angela Woolsey)

 Thanks for reading!
 Feel free to discuss the day’s happenings in the comments.

-Happy holidays sign at the Vienna Community Center (staff photo by Angela Woolsey)
+A worker on an awning over the Vienna Community Center entrance (staff photo by Angela Woolsey)

 Good Tuesday evening, Fairfax County.
 Let’s take a look back at today’s stories and a look forward to tomorrow’s event calendar.